exyness/lazorkit-keyless/README.md

 **Lazorkit SDK:** Latest
 **Framework:** React Native (Expo)

-*This example demonstrates the future of crypto UX - where users never need to download wallet apps, remember seed phrases, or pay transaction fees.*g and integration.
-The future of Solana UX starts here.** 🚀
+*This example demonstrates the future of crypto UX - where users never need to download wallet apps, remember seed phrases, or pay transaction fees.*